Skip to main content

 Trucking fleet

-The Federal Motor Carrier Safety Administration (FMCSA) – a division of the US Department of Transportation aiming to reduce crashes and fatalities in the trucking industry – lists 7 Behavior Analysis and Safety Improvement Categories (BASICs) to organize and quantify data related to your staff’s safe driving records according to what they refer to as a “Safety Measurement System.”
+The Federal Motor Carrier Safety Administration (FMCSA) – aiming to reduce crashes and fatalities in the trucking industry – created a list of seven Behavior Analysis and Safety Improvement Categories (BASICs).
+These categories are used to quantify data from OTR driving records based on a “Safety Measurement System.”

-These safety categories are each given numeric values and your drivers are measured in a 0-100 range (100 indicating the worst performance).
+The way it works is these safety categories are each given numeric values and your drivers are measured in a 0-100 range (100 indicating the worst performance).
 This system of measuring driver safety allows the FMCSA to intercept potential problems on the road before they occur.
-By strictly enforcing and adhering to these rules, fleet managers can maintain utmost driver safety compliance and standards.

 Six simple and effective driver safety tips to live by as a fleet manager